minzwon/sota-music-tagging-models/README.md

 ## Preprocessing
 STFT will be done on-the-fly.
-You only need to read and resample audio files into `.npy` file.
+You only need to read and resample audio files into `.npy` files.

 `cd preprocessing/`